 - Then flip and glaze another small amount over the underneath surface area.

-- Then apply the majority of it via scrunching by distributing it in your palms, making sure not to flatten the airiness of the foam.
+- Then, apply the majority of it via scrunching and distribute it in your palms, making sure not to flatten the airiness of the foam.

 - Before scrunching the ends of the hair up toward the scalp with a flat palm into a clenched fist motion, rotating your head to reach curls on either side.